Tien96ng/todo-list/README.md

 #### todo-list
-Created with CodeSandbox.
-Simple todo list using basic React.js with regular css styling.
+Simple todo list using basic React.js with regular css styling created with CodeSandbox.